Comprehensive overview of genetics and hereditary diseases in rabbits

 Symptoms and diagnosis

-• Enlarged and dysfunctional colon areas.
+• Enlarged and dysfunctional areas of the large intestine.

-• Chronic constipation or severe indigestion.
+• Chronic constipation or severe digestive disorders.

 • Visible bloating and discomfort.